sebastien/git-deps/README.md

 deps/git-kv|git@github.com:sebastien/git-kv.git|main
 ```

-`git-deps status` will tell you the status of the dependencies, wether they're
+`git-deps status` will tell you the status of the dependencies, whether they're
 checked out or not

 ```